 Tag Archive for: tether

-Outside fashion shot for sunglasses with extreme styling and flash Part II : let’s talk gear
+Outside fashion shoot for sunglasses with extreme styling and flash Part II : let’s talk gear

-In the previous blogpost we showed set 1 and talked a bit about the gear, today we dive a little bit deeper in the deep reflector.
+In the previous blogpost we showed set 1 and talked a bit about the gear, today we dive a little bit deeper into the deep reflector.
+What gear do you need for an outside fashion shoot?

 As you can see this is a pretty large reflector.